Luthfillah31/Online-Retail-Dashboard/README.md

 ## 💾 Data Source

 This analysis is based on the popular **Online Retail Data Set** from the UCI Machine Learning Repository, which contains transactional data from a UK-based online retailer.

----

-Feel free to fork this repository, star it if you find it helpful, or contribute with your own ideas!